 - Insurance – Guaranteed pricing, Transit Accident Insurance

-- The 3rd offer is by far the most lucrative.
-If you choose this offer, you have the opportunity to earn 25,000 bonus Velocity points each month, for 3 months, by spending $1,500 or more per month on eligible transactions.
-You will also receive a 50% discount on the annual fee for the 1st year.
+- 100,000 Velocity Points Offer The 3rd offer is quite lucrative and the only one worth the time and effort.
+If you choose this offer, you have the opportunity to earn 25,000 bonus Velocity points each month for 4 months by spending $1,500 or more per month on eligible transactions .
+You will also receive a 50% discount on the annual fee in the 1st year, as I noted earlier.

-There is no shortage of ways to burn these points, but if you are struggling for ideas, here are some of the best flights to redeem with Velocity points.
+Now admittedly, there isn’t all that much you can do with such a rich haul of Velocity points at present, but in the longer term, there is no shortage of ways to burn these points.
+If you are struggling for ideas, here are some of the best flights to redeem with Velocity points.

 $129 Virgin Australia gift voucher

 The card comes with a $129 flight voucher which can be applied towards any Virgin Australia domestic or international flight or selected Virgin Australia Holiday packages.
 This fully offsets the annual fee, making the card practically free.

 Note that the flight voucher is NOT a one-off benefit, but is awarded each card year after the annual fee is paid and at-least one transaction has been made on the card.
 The voucher is not issued automatically though, but needs to be requested through this link.
 Once issued, you have 6 months to use it, so its best to hold-off requesting it until you have firm travel plans.